 2. Make a list of what you need and or a sketch of what you want you layout to be.
 Most projects don’t finish as they began but you have to start somewhere.
 If you can’t follow plans, just make yourself a list of the requirements.
 Examples: break room with 5 tables having 4 chairs each, 3 exam rooms each with a dentist chair a table and a stool, a waiting room for dogs with seating for 6 people and their dogs.

 The video below can help with determining if your preliminary architectural sketch will work.

-- 3. Before you sign a lease or purchase the building, hire an architect to provide a scaled drawing of your desired floor plan.
+3. Before you sign a lease or purchase the building, hire a commercial architect to provide a scaled drawing of your desired floor plan.
 Look for an architect who is:

-- c.
+c.
 Experienced in your type of project if the project is common enough to be known.
-So if its an office or retail or Restaurants then you want an experienced architect in that building type.
+So if it’s an office, a retail space, or a restaurant, then you want an experienced architect in that building type.
 If your project is very unusual then it may be impractical to find an architect who has designed one before.

 4. Have the architect prepare a preliminary design sketch to make sure that what you need to do will fit inside the space that you have.